Document Type : Case Report

 Department of Emergency and Critical Care Medicine, Aizawa Hospital, Nagano, Japan

-Introduction: Cruises are one of the major travel industries worldwide and a variety of medical issues can happen onboard.
-This is a case report of peripheral facial nerve palsy in an elderly man with diabetes treated onboard a world cruise ship.
+Introduction: Cruises are one of the major travel industries worldwide, and various medical issues can happen onboard.
+This is a case report of peripheral facial nerve palsy in an older man with diabetes treated onboard a world cruise ship.

 Conclusion: When it comes to medical management in a resource-limited setting like cruise ships, passenger physicians trained in a wide variety of illnesses are crucial.
-It is important to explain to patients the prognosis and expected outcome of the medical condition.
-Emergency medical evacuation may be warranted in certain cases.
+It is essential to explain to patients the prognosis and expected outcome of the medical condition.
+Emergency medical evacuation may be warranted in some instances.